GNOME/dia/plug-ins/layout/readme.txt

 A Dia plug-in offering automatic layout facilities
 --------------------------------------------------

-This plug-on is based on OGDF (www.ogdf.net).
+This plug-on is based on OGDF (www.ogdf.net) - v.
+2012.07 (Sakura).
 "OGDF is a self-contained C++ class library for the automatic layout of diagrams."

 The plug-in uses a self-devolved wrapper over OGDF (ogdf-simple(h|cpp)), mostly to